1915 genocide in Diyarbekir: Escalation

 Hamid was initially to be replaced by Mustafa Bey, the governor of Bitlis, who accepted the position in late February.
 Due to pressure from local CUP circles, Mustafa was rejected in favor of Reshid who assumed the position on 25 March.
 Chosen for his previous record in perpetrating anti-Armenian violence, Reshid was one of the founding members of the CUP and a perpetrator of the 1914 Greek deportations.
 During his hiatus from leadership in Diyarbekir, Reshid held positions in Iraq during which he orchestrated several assassinations and built up a private army of a few dozen Circassians, who he brought with him to Diyarbekir upon his return.
 These were joined by convicts released from prison to serve in the Special Organization.
 Reshid organized a committee for the "solution of the Armenian question".
 On 6 April, following Talat's order, Reshid replaced the moderate mayor of Diyarbekir with Pirinççizâde Sıdkı, an anti-Armenian radical, and completed the stuffing of all key positions in the city with CUP stalwarts.
 Many local officials (kaymakams and mutesarrifs) refused to follow Reshid's orders and were replaced in May and June 1915.
-Kurdish confederations were pressured into allowing their Syriac clients to be killed.
+Kurdish confederations were pressured into allowing their Assyrian clients to be killed.
 Those allied with the government complied (including the Milli and Dekşuri), but those opposed to it—especially the Heverkan—sometimes resisted.

 Although both Christians and Muslims deserted in large numbers, in his memoirs Reshid emphasized the threat of Armenian deserters, who he imagined were conspiring in revolutionary action.
 Reshid did not distinguish between Armenians who were guilty or innocent of anti-state activity.
 On 1 April, Reshid launched a major operation against desertion in Diyarbekir and demanded the surrender of all arms.
 Warrantless searches through Armenian districts—accompanied by "extremely violent incidents", such as rapes—escalated into arbitrary arrest of Armenian men throughout Diyarbekir city.
 Two weeks later, more than 600 Armenian artisans and notables were under arrest, where they were tortured to extract information about arms caches.
 Unsatisfied, he requested reinforcements from Constantinople to supplement the available strength of 300 police and gendarmes.
 These requests were refused, pushing Reshid to increasingly radical action.